ahmadnajmi90/nexscholarsys/README.md

 2. Insights consider both the search query and student's research background
 3. The system degrades gracefully if student profile data is unavailable
 4. Insights are cached for 30 minutes to improve performance and reduce API costs
+5. Insights are also stored in the database for analytics and future reference

 ## Google Services